 Function of the body is centered around a concept of the kinetic chain.
 This essentially means that everything in the body is connected...and when something happens to one part or joint, it effects the parts or joints both above and below.

-Injury to the ankle can vary in both degree and nature.
-From ankle sprains to tendonitis, injury to the ankle comes in all kinds of forms.
-The key to limiting the long lasting effects is to understand your ankle injury, and to know how to fix it.
-Ankle injuries are a part of sports - the most common type of injury.
-But they should not, and can not be overlooked.
+An ankle injury can vary in both degree and nature.
+From ankle sprains to tendonitis, they come in all forms.
+The key to limiting long lasting effects is to understand your ankle injury, and to know how to fix it.
+Ankle injuries are a part of sports, but they should not, and cannot, be overlooked.